CARTAvis/manual_source/source/functionalities_gui.rst

 .. note::
    When viewing images in appending mode, alignments in the world coordinate system (WCS) and the frequency/velocity space are not available in this version.
 This feature is expected in v1.2.

+   The support of HDF5-IDIA is conditional.
+Full support will be available in v1.1

 .. warning::
    When the file information of an image cube with a *per-plane-beam* is requested, CARTA will spend a significant amount of time to calculate the beam information.
 This also applies when opening images with a per-plane-beam.
 This is a known issue and the developement team will try to solve it as soon as possible.